SimeonHristov99/DL_24-25/Week_07 - Image Segmentation/README.md

 **Description:**

 Define a neural network that solves the task of panoptic segmentation on the dataset `relabelled_coco`.
-It is present in our `DATA` folder and you'll find a subfolder `masks` in it as well as a `JSON` file that has everything you need to start on the task.
+It is present in our `DATA` folder and you'll find a subfolder `masks` in it as well as a `JSON` file with metainformation.
 Load and explore the `JSON` file.
 You'll see it has several keys, among them:

-- `images`: holds the maps between the image in the `COCO` dataset and its corresponding mask.
+- `images`: holds the maps between the images in the `COCO` dataset and their corresponding masks.
+Use the links there to download the images locally.
 - `annotations`: holds the segmentation maps / masks of each image and maps them to the classes.
 - `categories`: all classes and what they mean.

 Use the approach we discussed in class to perform panoptic segmentation.
+You can check out available pretrained models in the [PyTorch hub](https://pytorch.org/hub/) and in [Torchvision](https://pytorch.org/vision/main/models).

 **Acceptance criteria:**